 SAPPHO

-Do not overwhelm, neither with agitation nor sorrow –
+Do not break with wants nor grieves –

 But come hither, if at one time or another